kawgh1/project-mgmt-app-paging-and-sorting/README.md

 - Separated the Add Entity and Update Entity implementations with separate routes, methods and pages
 - Added custom CSS for mobile and tablet views
 - Customized error page content, sticky footer
+- Live Heroku deployment

-#### Things I learned:
+#### Things I learned about:
-- AWS deployment
+- AWS deployment and RDS
 - Docker Container of a Spring Boot Web App
 - Google Charts
 - Building real time graphs from backend SQL queries using graph.js